icco/resume/resume.md

  * <nat@natwelch.com>
  * <http://natwelch.com>
- * 707-799-8675

 ## Background

 I am a software developer with an interest in communication and design.
 I enjoy experimenting with new things to expand my knowledge and I believe that creating ways for people to share knowledge is one of the greatest goals for mankind.

 I strive to be a quick learner and both a competent leader and capable worker.
-I am an Eagle Scout and was an active officer of the Cal Poly Linux Users Group for three years.
-I was awarded Cal Poly's Residence Hall Council member of the year for both 2006 and 2007.
+I am an Eagle Scout and have been active in many Linux Users Groups.
 In my free time I enjoy contributing to open source projects, hiking, reading and listening to music.

 ## Education